Skip to main content

 • The use of cannabis and tobacco is highly discouraged generally, along with other substances that may be addictive or unhealthy.
 The use of illicit drugs or the abuse of prescription drugs is prohibited and the presence of these substances or drug paraphernalia on campus is not permitted.
 Ambrose reserves the right to confiscate, retain, and dispose of or destroy any and all drug related items.

 • Exemptions to our smoke free policy may be made in certain circumstances.
 Such circumstances may include, participation in culturally significant events or religious ceremonies (i.e. use of incense or smudging).
-Exemptions can be granted by the Vice President Academic Affairs for activities related to the classroom setting, with the Vice President Student Life for student co-curricular activities and with the Director of Campus Services in all other circumstances
+Exemptions can be granted by the Vice President Academic Affairs for activities related to the learning environment, with the Vice President Student Life for student co-curricular activities and with the Director of Campus Services in all other circumstances.

 • Please refer to the Ambrose Smoke Free Campus Policy for further information.